praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 ## Parameter configuration

 Both the `PaginationParams` and the `OrderingParams` parameter types accept configuration.
-This means you can not only customize how you allow to paginate and sort, but also you can do it on a per parameter and action basis.
-Let's take a look at the existing available configuration tweaks.
+This means not only can you customize how to paginate and sort, but you can also do it on a per parameter and per action basis.
+Let's take a look at the existing available configurations.

 The built-in pagination supports two types of collection traversal.
-What we call `page` vs. `cursor`-based pagination.
+What we call `page`-based vs. `cursor`-based pagination.

 ### Page-based Pagination

 Page-based pagination returns part of the collection given a fixed page size and based on the underlying (i.e,. implicit) ordering specification from your datastore.
 Many relational DBs, for example, return results based on primary key order (i.e., the `id` field).
-It is possible, however, to use this type of pagination with specific order if you combine it with the `order` parameter as well.
+It is possible, however, to use this type of pagination with specific order if you combine it with the `order` parameter.

-Typically this type of pagination is associated with the well known "offset/limit" queries and allows you to jump directly to any of the existing pages of the result set.
+Typically, this type of pagination is associated with the well known "offset/limit" queries and allows you to jump directly to any of the existing pages of the result set.
 This pagination type is enabled by using the `page` parameter:

 * `page=<integer>` indicates which page number to retrieve (based on a given page size)
 * You can explicitly set the size of a page by also passing in `items=<integer>`